nurykim/ChemTrack/README.md

 # Step 1 — Save the app as an HTML file
-The app above is interactive but lives inside this chat.
-To deploy this for real:

-Click the download/copy button on the app widget, save it as chemtrack.html on your computer That's a fully working app — you can open it in any browser right now
+To deploy this for real: Click the download/copy button on the app widget, save it as chemtrack.html on your computer That's a fully working app — you can open it in any browser right now